-Focused Ultrasound is a non-invasive modality for the ablation of tissue.
-Thermal ablation allows for cell death in a precise location with minimal damage to surrounding tissue.
-Pre-clinical research and trials in human volunteers have demonstrated that FUS can safely remove adipose tissue.
-To date, these studies have only been performed in non-obese individuals for the purposes of body contouring.
+Preclinical research and trials in human volunteers have demonstrated that FUS can safely remove adipose tissue.
+To date, most studies have only been performed in non-obese individuals for the purposes of body contouring.
 Further studies are needed to evaluate the potential of FUS as a fat-reducing treatment in obese patients.

 Saedi N, Kaminer M. New waves for fat reduction: high-intensity focused ultrasound.
 Semin Cutan Med Surg.
 2013;32(1):26-30.